-Yes: Once each year a key vendor invites us to their hospitality suite for a Phoenix Suns game.
+Yes: Once each year, a key vendor invites us to their hospitality suite for a Phoenix Suns game.
 The vendor is attending and has invited at least 20 other people from different companies.
 The cost is unknown.

-Depends: Once each year a key vendor offers general admission tickets or admission to a skybox at the Phoenix Open golf tournament.
-It is best to contact your Organization's Compliance Officer for specific guidance on the Open.
+Depends: Once each year, a key vendor offers general admission tickets or admission to a skybox at the Phoenix Open golf tournament or the Super Bowl when held in Arizona.
+It is best to contact your Organization's compliance officer for specific guidance on the Open or an in-state Super Bowl.
 Value, other attendees, and special circumstances will be taken into consideration.

-No: A key vendor gives us several tickets to the Super Bowl valued at \$500.
+No: A key vendor offers to take us to an out-of-state Super Bowl.
 Even if the vendor intends to accompany us, we should decline.
 Our customers would not view this as a routine business courtesy.